The Ultimate Gift: Plot

-When his rich grandfather, Howard "Red" Stevens, dies, Jason does not expect to inherit anything from his multi-billion-dollar estate.
+When his rich grandfather, Howard "Red" Stevens dies, Jason does not expect to inherit anything from his multi-billion-dollar estate.
 He strongly resents his grandfather because his father had died while working for him.
-There is an inheritance, in fact, but it comes with a condition: Jason must complete 12 separate assignments within a year in order to get it.
+Unexpectedly, Red leaves Jason an inheritance with a condition: Jason must complete 12 separate assignments within a year in order to get it.
 Each assignment is centered around a "gift".
-Gifts of work, money, friends and learning are among the dozen that Jason must perform before he is eligible for the mysterious "Ultimate Gift" his grandfather's will has for him.
-Red's attorney and friend, Mr. Hamilton, and his secretary, Miss Hastings, attempt to guide Jason along the path his grandfather wishes him to travel.
+Gifts of work, money, friends and learning are among the dozen that Jason must perform before he is eligible for the mysterious "Ultimate Gift" in his grandfather's will.
+Red's attorney and friend, Mr. Hamilton, and his secretary, Miss Hastings, attempt to guide Jason along.

-He first goes to Texas where he works on his grandfather's friend Gus Caldwell's ranch for a month, learning what hard work is.
-On his return after completing the first task, everything he values is suddenly taken away from him – his luxury apartment, his restored muscle car, and all his money – and he is left homeless.
-His trendy girlfriend, Caitlin, ditches him when his credit card is rejected at a fancy restaurant, and none of his friends are willing to give him a place to stay despite him having done so many favors for them in the past.
-After his mother tells him she cannot help him, as part of the agreement, he miserably wanders the city alone.
+For the first task, Jason has to work on his grandfather's friend Gus Caldwell's ranch in Texas for a month to learn what hard work is.
+Upon returning, Jason learns everything he values – his apartment, car, money – has been taken away, leaving him homeless.
+His girlfriend Caitlin leaves him when he asks her to pay for the bill after his credit card is rejected.
+None of his friends shelter him, and his mother declines to help him as part of the agreement.
+Jason miserably wanders the city alone.
 While sleeping in a park, he encounters a woman, Alexia, and her outspoken daughter, Emily.
-Jason befriends the two, and then asks them to go to the attorney's office and confirm themselves as his "true friends" in order to pass his assignment, but afterwards Jason walks away and ignores Emily's request to see him again.
-However, Jason accidentally discovers that Emily is suffering from leukemia, and sees a chance to develop a strong bond with someone.
+Jason befriends the two, and then asks them to go to the attorney's office and confirm themselves as his "true friends" in order to pass his assignment, but later discovers that Emily is suffering from leukemia.
 From that point, he tries his best to help Emily have a great life while it lasts, and Emily encourages a romance between Jason and her mother.

-Another of his tasks requires him to travel to Ecuador and study in a library his father and grandfather built to help the people there.
+To fulfill another task, Jason travels to Ecuador and studies in a library his father and grandfather built for the locals.
 This brings him to address his resentment over the death of his father there, and he makes a trip into the mountains with a local guide to see where it happened.
 Jason learns from his guide that the story he had always believed about his father's death was a lie, fabricated by his grandfather out of guilt and shame for trying to push Jason's father into the oil business.
 Jason and the guide are captured there and taken hostage by militants for several weeks, until Jason manages to ensure their escape.
 He returns to America and discovers that Emily's condition has deteriorated, so he arranges for Gus to host a belated Christmas celebration at his home for them.